Women's Health: Readings On Social, Economic, And Political Issues

 The Making of the “Women’s Physician” in American Obstetrics and Gynecology: Re-Forging an Occupational Identity and a Division of Labor by James R. Zetka, Jr.

-I’m Too Used To It: A Longitudinal Qualitative Study of Third Year Female Medical Students’ Experiences of Gendered Encounters in Medical Education by Palav Barbaria, Sakena Abedin, David Berg, and Marcella Nunez-Smith
+I’m Too Used To it: A Longitudinal Qualitative Study of Third Year Female Medical Students’ Experiences of Gendered Encounters in Medical Education by Palav Barbaria, Sakena Abedin, David Berg, and Marcella Nunez-Smith

 The Little Brown Woman: Gender Discrimination in American Medicine by Wasudha Bhatt

-Chapter 2: Inequalities and Health
+Chapter 2: Inequalities, Health, and Cultural Relevancy

 Differences in Beliefs About the Causes of Health Disparities in Black and White Nurses by Susan Roberts-Dobie, Elana Joram, Michele Devlin, DeAnn Ambroson, and Joyce Chen